Top 5 This Week

 4. Midtown Detroit — Urban Rebirth

-Midtown Detroit — the neighborhood centered on the Detroit Institute of Arts, Wayne State University, and the Detroit Medical Center — has undergone the most dramatic residential transformation of any Detroit neighborhood in the past decade.
-The Midtown Detroit Inc. managed commercial district along Woodward Avenue (Detroit’s main north-south artery) has developed a concentration of restaurants, coffee shops, and retail that would not have existed here fifteen years ago.
-The availability of historic apartment buildings (many in Art Deco style from the 1920s and 1930s) and the development of new mixed-use buildings have created a rental market that attracts Wayne State graduate students, medical residents, artists, and young professionals who want the urban Detroit experience at prices well below any comparable coastal market.
+Midtown — the district built around the Detroit Institute of Arts, Wayne State University, and the Detroit Medical Center — has reinvented its housing stock more thoroughly than any neighborhood in the city over the past decade.
+Along Woodward Avenue, Detroit’s main north-south spine, the stretch managed by Midtown Detroit Inc. now holds a run of restaurants, coffee shops, and retail that didn’t exist fifteen years ago.
+Restored apartment buildings (many of them 1920s and 1930s Art Deco) and new mixed-use construction have produced a rental market that pulls in Wayne State graduate students, medical residents, artists, and young professionals chasing the Detroit experience at a fraction of any coastal rent.

-Buying in Midtown — particularly the Victorian-era side streets of Cass Corridor, the historic New Center area to the north, or the Charlotte and Prentis street corridors — offers detached homes in the $150,000–$350,000 range that represent some of the most affordable urban homeownership in any major American city.
-The trade-offs (ongoing neighborhood revitalization that has not yet reached all blocks, the emotional complexity of living in a city still recovering from decades of disinvestment, the Detroit Public Schools situation for families with children) are real and require honest assessment.
-But for households whose employment is in the Wayne State/Detroit Medical Center/downtown Detroit corridor who want to minimize commuting and maximize urban experience, Midtown is Michigan’s most compelling residential value.
+Ownership runs cheaper still.
+The Victorian side streets of Cass Corridor, the historic New Center area to the north, and the Charlotte and Prentis corridors hold detached houses in the $150,000–$350,000 range — among the most affordable city homeownership in any major American market.
+The catch is real and deserves honest weighing: revitalization that hasn’t reached every block, the emotional weight of living somewhere still climbing back from decades of disinvestment, and the Detroit Public Schools picture for families with kids.
+Still, for anyone whose job sits in the Wayne State, medical-center, or downtown corridor and who wants to trade commuting for proximity, Midtown is the most compelling value in the state.

 5. Traverse City — Northern Michigan’s Capital

-Traverse City has emerged as one of the most in-demand small cities in the Midwest for remote workers, retirees, and households who prioritize lifestyle over employment proximity.
-The city of 15,000 at the southern end of Grand Traverse Bay has developed cultural and culinary resources — the National Writers Series, the Traverse City Film Festival, a restaurant scene anchored by the chefs who have moved north to access local agricultural products, and the farmers markets that reflect a community of serious food producers — that belong in a much larger city.
-Skiing at Crystal Mountain (45 minutes south) and Boyne Highlands (90 minutes north), sailing on Grand Traverse Bay, cycling the TART Trail network, and wine touring on the Leelanau and Old Mission peninsulas provide year-round recreational access that is among the best in the Midwest.
+Traverse City has become one of the Midwest’s most coveted small towns for remote workers, retirees, and anyone who puts setting ahead of commute.
+A community of 15,000 at the foot of Grand Traverse Bay, it has amassed cultural and culinary firepower well out of scale with its size — the National Writers Series, the Traverse City Film Festival, a kitchen scene built by chefs who moved north to cook with local produce, and farmers markets backed by a community of serious growers.
+Year-round, the recreation is hard to beat: skiing at Crystal Mountain (45 minutes south) and Boyne Highlands (90 minutes north), sailing the bay, riding the TART Trail network, and touring wineries on the Leelanau and Old Mission peninsulas.

 6. Grand Rapids — West Michigan’s Rising City

-Grand Rapids, Michigan’s second-largest city with 200,000 residents on the west side of the state, has developed into one of the Midwest’s most underrated urban destinations — a city with a world-class art museum (the Grand Rapids Art Museum, renovated and expanded in 2007, is the first LEED-certified art museum in the world), a craft beer culture that has placed it consistently among the top beer cities in the country (Founders Brewing Company, Brewery Vivant, and Mitten Brewing are among the most recognized Michigan craft brewers), a growing restaurant scene anchored by the Fulton Street Farmers Market, and a downtown revitalization driven by the medical mile of research hospitals along Michigan Street.
-Median home prices of $240,000–$380,000 in Grand Rapids proper and $280,000–$450,000 in the surrounding communities of East Grand Rapids, Forest Hills, and Ada represent the best combination of urban amenities and housing affordability in western Michigan.
+Grand Rapids, the state’s second-largest city at 200,000 residents over on the west side, has quietly turned into one of the Midwest’s most underrated places — home to a world-class art museum (the Grand Rapids Art Museum, whose 2007 building was the first in the world to earn LEED Gold certification), a craft-beer culture that ranks it year after year among the country’s top brewing cities (Founders Brewing Company, Brewery Vivant, and Mitten Brewing are among the state’s best-known names), a dining scene growing around the Fulton Street Farmers Market, and a downtown reshaped by the “medical mile” of research hospitals along Michigan Street.
+Median prices of $240,000–$380,000 in the city proper and $280,000–$450,000 in nearby East Grand Rapids, Forest Hills, and Ada strike the best balance of city amenities and affordability anywhere in western Michigan.

 Felipe Cota